Chanistar/configure-ad/README.md

-  After the DC-VM is created, the Domain Controller’s NIC Private IP address is set to static.
-A Domain Controller's IP address needs to be static to ensure other devices can consistently locate it for authentication and resource access.
-A dynamic IP could cause communication failures, disrupting domain services and network functionality.
+After the DC-VM is created, the Domain Controller’s NIC private IP address is set to static.
+A Domain Controller's IP address must remain static to ensure that other devices can reliably locate it for authentication and resource access.
+A dynamic IP could cause communication failures, interrupting domain services and network functionality.
 </p>
 <p>